-In 2023, the Committee worked with a quarterly internal audit plan, proposing and approving the addition of new work to the Plan, based on the agile methodology.
-This ensured that the existing control framework was adequately covered at all times in relation to emerging and key risks, thereby maximising the contribution of Internal Audit to the achievement of the objectives and Strategic Plan.

-Internal Audit has maintained continuous communication with the external auditor in relation to the Quarterly, Half-Yearly and Annual Financial Statements, as well as the Non-Financial Information Statement, both for the preparation of the Annual Audit Plan and the quarterly updates carried out.
+In 2024, the Committee worked with a quarterly internal audit plan, proposing and approving the addition of new work to the Plan, based on the agile methodology.
+This ensured that the existing control framework was adequately covered at all times in relation to emerging and key risks, thereby maximising the contribution of Internal Audit to the achievement of the targets and Strategic Plan.
+Internal Audit has maintained continuous communication with the external auditor in relation to the Quarterly, Half-Yearly Financial Statements and Annual Accounts, as well as the Non-Financial Information Statement, both for the preparation of the Annual Audit Plan and the quarterly updates carried out.